rmflight/microarrayLab/microarrayLab.md

 These both provide a rich source of raw data for analysis.
 You should spend some time looking at the websites.

-Can we answer some basic questions about the number of data sets in each database?
+Can we answer some basic questions about the number of data sets in each?

+#### GEO

 * How many platforms?
 * How many experiments (series)?